sbtechbd/WordPress-Plugin-Boilerplate/README.md

 # Credits

-The WordPress Plugin Boilerplate was started in 2011 by [Subrata Debnath](https://github.com/subrata6630) and has since included a number of great contributions.
+The WordPress Plugin Boilerplate was started in 2024 by [Subrata Debnath](https://github.com/subrata6630) and has since included several great contributions.
 We saw an opportunity here to continue a great project and develop it further, also with great ideas for the community itself.